Fused Deposition Modeling (FDM)

 FDM machines can be categorized into two main categories: professional and hobbyist grade.
-At Fictiv all parts produced in PLA are made on hobbyist grade machines to keep costs low.
+At Fictiv, all parts produced in PLA are made on hobbyist grade machines to keep costs low and leverage breakaway support.
 All other FDM materials, specifically ABS, are produced on professional grade machines with soluble support material for greater accuracy and strength.
-For parts with x, y, or z dimensions that exceed a build bed size of 406mm x 356mm x 406mm, please contact us directly.

 - Support: breakaway